From Coils to Surface Recession: Multiphysics Simulation of Ablation in ICP Wind Tunnels

-The excellent agreement observed in the ablation predictions (within a relative error of around \si{10\percent}) is particularly remarkable given the \textit{ab initio} nature of the simulation framework used in this work.
-To the best of the authors’ knowledge, this represents the first \textit{ab initio}, end-to-end numerical simulation of an entire ICP facility, spanning from the electromagnetic power deposition in the coils to the material response of the test sample, and driven exclusively by independently measured facility operating conditions such as input power, chamber pressure, and system efficiencies.
+The extent of agreement observed in the ablation predictions (within a relative error of around \si{10\percent}) is particularly remarkable given the \textit{ab initio} nature of the simulation framework used in this work, which is driven exclusively by independently measured facility operating conditions such as input power, chamber pressure, and system efficiency.
 Crucially, the framework achieves this level of agreement without any form of parameter tuning, empirical adjustment, or ad-hoc calibration.
-This approach marks a decisive departure from prevailing practices in the literature, where key parameters, most notably coupling efficiency or effective power, are routinely treated as adjustable quantities and iteratively modified to enforce agreement with experimental measurements \cite{mcclernan2025finite,fagnani2020investigation}.
+This approach differs somewhat from practices reported in the literature, where key parameters, such as coupling efficiency or effective power, are sometimes treated as adjustable quantities and tuned to improve agreement with experimental observations \cite{mcclernan2025finite,fagnani2020investigation}.
 A similar reliance on experimentally prescribed boundary conditions is common in arc-jet simulations, where measured nozzle-exit flow profiles are imposed directly as inlet conditions, thereby bypassing the need to model the facility itself \cite{zibitsker2023finite}.
 In contrast, the present framework preserves the predictive integrity of the simulations by relying solely on physics-based models and measured inputs.
-By eliminating such dependencies, the methodology presented here establishes a genuinely predictive modeling capability for ICP facilities, enabling rigorous assessment of material response and ablation behavior without recourse to empiricism.
+By reducing reliance on such dependencies, the proposed methodology offers the potential for more predictive modeling of ICP facilities, facilitating improved assessment of material response and ablation behavior with reduced dependence on empirical inputs.